imediasystem/PhotoBook/README.md

 ## 🔥 Project Name - PHOTOBOOK
 See the live version of [PHOTOBOOK](https://imediasystem.github.io/PhotoBook/)

 This is a layout project of a social networking site where users can create accounts and share their photos with friends and other users.
-The project shows technical possibilities acquired during the frontend course including design, HTML5 and CSS3.
+The project shows technical possibilities acquired during the frontend course including design, HTML5 & CSS3.
 &nbsp;

 ## 📚 Technologies / Frameworks / Platforms / Libraries